tira-io/teaching-ir-with-shared-tasks/README.md

     teaching-ir export-relevance-judgments project-prefix /path/to/pool1.jsonl /path/to/pool2.jsonl ...
     ```

+8. Once the semester is over and when you have exported all data, clean up the projects and users on Doccano like so:

+    ```shell
+    teaching-ir clean-up project-prefix
+    ```

+Please refer to the `teaching-ir` command's help (i.e., run `teaching-ir --help`) for more detailed options.

 ## Archived courses

 The below list includes finished (✅), ongoing (⏳) and future (🔜) IR courses that already benefit from our teaching resources.